“Our benefits are so expensive.”

 Benefits are High Stakes

-There isn’t much you can do to control costs, but you do have the ability to manage the communication of those changes forced upon you, as well as the addition of other benefits that might help offset a loss of employee engagement.
-And protecting your most valuable resource - engaged employees - always takes priority.
+There isn’t much you can do to control costs, true.
+However, you do have the power to manage the way employees perceive those changes through the way you communicate with them.
+The way you introduce changes, prove your efforts and offset negatives with additional benefits can have a profound effect on engagement.
+Protecting your most valuable resource - engaged employees - always takes priority.

-You’ll never get rid of every “Why won’t the company pay more?” question.
+You’ll never get rid of the “Why won’t the company pay more?” question.

-But you can always have the best response ready.
+But you can be prepared with the best possible response.